gavinying/modpoll/README.md

 It shows the version of the program by default.

-Similar to the above `modsim` test, we can poll the first 5 holding registers in docker via the following command,
+Similar to the above `modsim` test, we can poll the first 5 holding registers with `docker run`,

   ```bash
   docker run helloysd/modpoll --tcp modsim.topmaker.net --config https://raw.githubusercontent.com/gavinying/modpoll/master/examples/modsim.csv